Skip to main content

 Setting up a new integration

 At this point, we are ready to integrate Storyblok with Lokalise.
-First, click on the More button (…) and choose Integrations:
+Return to your Lokalise project and choose Apps from the top menu:

 Use the search box in the top right corner to find the “Storyblok” integration.
-Hit Connect:
+Click on it:

 Personal access token

-To obtain a personal access token, return to Storyblok, click the small arrow in the top left corner, and then choose My account:
+To obtain a personal access token, return to Storyblok, click on your username in the bottom left corner, and then choose Account settings:

 Find the Personal access tokens section and select Generate new Token: